 How much do you pay for Insurance.
 The insurance fee is 0.04% per month of the value of the wine stored, with a minimum of Euro 0.10 per case per month.
 The fees is calculated based on the value of the User’s wine on the date of purchase.
 For the following quarters, the insurance fee will be charged at the end of the quarter.
 If the value changes more than +/- 5%, Vindome confirms a new premium with the users via e-mail before extending the insurance for the next month

 When do you pay for Storage & Insurance.
-The storage and insurance fee is charged for the days you’re wine is stored with us.
-The storage and insurance fees is charged quarterly.
+The storage and insurance fee is charged for the days you’re wine is stored in a warehouse managed by Vindome’s partner.
+The storage and insurance fee per case is charged quarterly.
 When you first buy a wine on our platform we charge in advance for the days remaining in the quarter from the date of purchase.
 The fee will be charged for the following quarters at the end of the quarter.
 Vindome will email an invoice to you at the end of each quarter.
 The invoice will be due for payment within 15 days.
 Should you fail to pay your invoice, Vindome has the right to take possession of your wine.

 Note: The Storage & Insurance fee is not applied on En Primeur wines (En Primeur is a wine not yet bottled) until they are bottled and shipped to our warehouse.